ilkkamtk/web-ohjelmoinnin-perusteet/iife.md

 **Advanced Use Cases:**

-1. **Module Pattern:** IIFE is commonly used to create modular code in JavaScript, simulating private and public members.
+1. **Module Pattern:** IIFE was commonly used to create modular code in JavaScript, simulating private and public members.

 2. **Polluting the Global Namespace:** In some scenarios, you might want to intentionally pollute the global scope with a specific variable or utility function.